Jogoz/datafilterProject/README.md

 # datafilterProject

-already found the way to get lat-long of the airport. gonna drop to this place for tomorrow.
+already found the way to get lat-long of the airport(tool is scribble and json). gonna drop to this place in tomorrow.